Crane-Qin/my-SDC-learning/P13-Advanced-Lane-Finding-submit/readme.md

 ![](./output_images/Fianl.png)

-However, I didn't apply the region mask on vedio frame,.
+However, I didn't apply the region mask on video frame,.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I identified peaks in a histogram of the binary image to determine original location of lane lines.
 Then I detected all non zero pixels around it, to get the coordinates.
-Afterwards, I fitted a 2nd order  polynomial with the help of the `np.polyfit()` function to get the ploynomial coefficient.
+Afterwards, I fitted a 2nd order  polynomial with the help of the `np.polyfit()` function to get the polynomial coefficient.

 ![alt text][image5]